jina-ai/jina/docs/fundamentals/concepts.md

 - **Executor** is how Jina processes Documents;
 - **Flow** is how Jina streamlines and scales Executors.

-*Learn them all, nothing more, you are good to go.*
+*Learn them both, nothing more, you are good to go.*

 ## Executor